usc-isi-i2/datamart-upload/docs/api.md

 * **Uses Dataset version schema**: 0.0.2
 * **Authors**: Pedro Szekely, Ke-Thia Yao and Daniel Garijo

-Datamart exposes two main APIs: a Dataset metadata API, where developers may retrieve metadata about datasets and variables; and a dataset content API, where developers may download datasets and their variable time series.
+Datamart exposes two main APIs: a **Dataset metadata API**, where developers may retrieve metadata about datasets and variables; and a **Dataset content API**, where developers may download datasets and their variable time series.

 !!! info
     The metadata API follows the Dataset schema in [https://datamart-upload.readthedocs.io/en/latest/](https://datamart-upload.readthedocs.io/en/latest/).
 The content API follows the schema in  [https://datamart-upload.readthedocs.io/en/latest/download/](https://datamart-upload.readthedocs.io/en/latest/download/)